bxjthu/CompLing/slides/9/source.md

 **2. Practice**

 + Learn to expand the CFG you built last week to accommodate feature structures.
-A sample for the feature-based grammar can be found here: http://www.nltk.org/book/pylisting/code_feat0cfg.py
+Find a sample for the feature-based grammar here: http://www.nltk.org/book/pylisting/code_feat0cfg.py

-+ Learn to use your grammar, together a chart parser, to analyze sentences.
-Sample codes can be found here: http://www.nltk.org/book/pylisting/code_featurecharttrace.py)
++ Learn to use your grammar, together a chart parser (http://www.nltk.org/book/pylisting/code_feat0cfg.py), to analyze sentences.

-More detailed instructions are available at http://www.nltk.org/book/ch09.html
+More detailed instructions can be found at http://www.nltk.org/book/ch09.html

 ---
 class: center, middle